Net Nanny Review 2024: Good Enough for Your Family?

 Overall, Net Nanny provides a lot of useful information about your child’s activity, but I’d like to see it include more metrics in the future.

-Net Nanny has native apps for parents on Android and iOS, as well as a web app.
-It also has apps to monitor your child’s Android, iOS, Windows, macOS, and Kindle Fire devices.
+Net Nanny has native apps for parents on iOS, as well as a web app.
+It also has apps to monitor your child’s iOS, Windows, and macOS devices.
+Net Nanny doesn’t have an app for Android, and although one is supposed to be released in the near future, a customer support rep told me they don’t have a specific release date set.

-Both the parents and kids apps are incredibly easy and intuitive to install — I installed the parent app on my Android phone and the child app on my child’s Android phone and Windows desktop device without any issues.
-Setting up the child app on mobile devices takes a bit longer because you have to give the app permissions, but the setup still only took me about 5-10 minutes total.
+Both the parents and kids apps are incredibly easy and intuitive to install — I installed the parent app on my Windows device and the kids app on a test iPhone and Mac laptop without any issues.
+Setting up the child app on mobile devices takes a bit longer because you have to give the app permissions, but the setup still took me only about 5–10 minutes total.

 Net Nanny Parental App Installation & Setup